janko/flickrie/README.md

 ## Issues

-Please, feel free to post any issues that you're having, I will try to help you in any way I can.
+Please, feel free to post any issues that you're having, I will be happy to help.
+I will also be happy if you let me know about any bugs.

 ## Cedits